rdemetrescu/OnlineStoreDemo/README.md

     make run

+If you run `docker ps` you should see 2 news containers running.
+If you don't see both of them running the project (speciall when you run the project for the first time), please execute `make run` again.

 Now the server is running and you can access the app REST api documentation using one of the below:

 - Swagger [http://localhost:8000/docs](http://localhost:8000/docs)